ejohnson643/WhatDoYourDataSay/CourseFiles/Module_1/Module1_CourseNotes.md

 Keeping the analogy that $A = $FEATURE and $B = $DATA, then $P(DATA|FEATURE)$ is the opposite conditional statement to the one we're interested in, and is called the **likelihood function**.
 That is, it is the conditional likelihood of observing our data given some feature of the sampling distribution.
 In many cases (we'll get into this), we have a **model** for how our data are generated, and this model may depend on some **parameters**, which may be features of a distribution.
 In any case, when we have such a model, Bayes' Theorem accounts for it with this term.

 The term $P(A)$ is known as the **prior** and it represents our *prior*knowledge about how we think that the feature $A$ is distributed *before* we collect any data.
 You may be inclined to assert that we don't have any information about $A$, otherwise we wouldn't be doing experiments to measure it, but this isn't really  true - we often do have some guesses as to the shape or size of $A$.
 For example, if I hand you a coin and tell you it's from the U.S. Mint, it would not be entirely reasonable of you to state that you have absolutely no notion as to how often the coin will land on heads.
 Based on personal experience alone, it would be more prudent to start from the assumption that the coin is probably fair and wait for new evidence to convince you otherwise.
-It's worth mentioning that even if you want to insist that you don't know anything, you can often plug in what is called a **non-informative} prior, for example, a uniform distribution for $p$ from 0 to 1 in the case of the coin toss.
+It's worth mentioning that even if you want to insist that you don't know anything, you can often plug in what is called a **non-informative** prior, for example, a uniform distribution for $p$ from 0 to 1 in the case of the coin toss.
 Also, regardless of your choice of prior, given enough evidence Bayes' Theorem will always converge to the same posterior distribution, so this seemingly arbitrary choice doesn't often end up having that large of an impact.
 (We'll explore this more concretely in a worksheet later.)

 Let's now work a specific example to see how this works.